-Immunoglobulin proteins, including just the kappa or lambda light chains, can also be excreted in the urine.
+Immunoglobulin proteins, including kappa or lambda light chains, can also be excreted in the urine.
 The light chains in the urine are sometimes called "Bence Jones Protein."
 The light chains can often be deposited in distal tubules of the kidney, leading to kidney disease.
 Hypercalcemia, which can commonly occur in this disease (due to increased bone resorption), can also contribute to kidney disease.

 Bacterial infections are common due to a lack of normal immune function; viral infections are often seen, although they are commonly a result of the treatment.